Learning Boltzmann Generators via Constrained Mass Transport: Further details on constrained mass transport

 where the inequality allows for the possibility that the entropy constraint becomes inactive earlier during training.
 In practice, however, the target entropy is rarely available.
 The design of our entropy constraint mitigates this issue by restricting the search domain for $\entb$ to $\mathbb{R}^+$.
-This restriction makes it straightforward to identify a suitable range for $\entb$: one may begin with a small initial value and successively enlarge it by multiplicative scaling (e.g., doubling or order-of-magnitude increments).
-Once a plausible interval has been identified, the search can be refined within that region to determine an appropriate bound $\entb$.
+This restriction makes it straightforward to identify a suitable range for $\entb$.
+Due to the approximately linear entropy decay, empirically validated in \Cref{fig:diff_constraints_and_systems}, the relationship between the iteration at which the entropy constraint becomes inactive and the entropy bound $\entb$ is likewise approximately linear, which makes tuning $\entb$ straightforward.

-Due to the approximately linear entropy decay, empirically validated in \Cref{fig:diff_constraints_and_systems}, the relationship between the iteration at which the entropy constraint becomes inactive and the entropy bound $\entb$ is also approximately linear, which allowed for efficient binary search on an interval.
-Across all molecular systems, the entropy bound $\entb$ lies within the range $[0.8, 1.8]$.
-We aimed for the entropy constraint to become inactive after roughly half of the total training iterations, as this lead to the best final performance, and tuned the bound to the first decimal place.
-In practice, this required approximately $4-8$ runs for hyperparameter selection per system, with the most other hyperparameters remaining comparatively constant across systems.
+Across all molecular systems, suitable values for $\entb$ fall within the range $[0.8, 1.8]$.
+We aimed for the entropy constraint to become inactive after roughly half of the total training iterations, as this consistently yielded the best final performance.
+The entropy bound was tuned only to the first decimal place, with most other hyperparameters remaining fixed across systems.